andreamoleri/DataArchitecture/README.md

 management of services, which is crucial for maintaining a robust sharded cluster.
 Let's quickly recap the benefits of using Docker in a scenario like the one we just mentioned:

-- **Isolation**: Each MongoDB instance runs in its own container, ensuring isolation.
+- **Isolation:** Each MongoDB instance runs in its own container, ensuring isolation.
-- **Portability**: Docker images can be easily moved across different environments without compatibility issues.
+- **Portability:** Docker images can be easily moved across different environments without compatibility issues.
-- **Scalability**: Adding more shard nodes or configuration servers is straightforward with Docker.
+- **Scalability:** Adding more shard nodes or configuration servers is straightforward with Docker.
-- **Consistency**: Docker ensures the same environment setup across different deployments.
+- **Consistency:** Docker ensures the same environment setup across different deployments.

 #### Handling Node Failure